HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   fusion transcript
     :   a transcript (RNA molecule) which consist of parts of transcripts from two or more genes

+*   haplotype
+    :   contiguous set of genetic variants that are co-located on one chromosome (molecule) and are inherited from the same parent

 *   hemizygous
     :   an individual having **only one allele** at a given locus, either because the allele is absent (X and Y chromosome in males) or lost (deleted) (based on [MESH](http://www.ncbi.nlm.nih.gov/mesh?term=hemizygous){:target="\_blank"}).